Steve Park: 2004–2005

 At the end of the 2003 season, Park announced he would not return to the No. 30 car and would join the Craftsman Truck Series the following season.
 He joined Las Vegas-owned team Orleans Racing and piloted the No. 62 truck, vacated by Brendan Gaughan who was offered a ride in the No. 77 Nextel Cup car for Penske Racing.
-Although Park never won a race in 2004, he finished 9th in CTS driver points, and was voted Most Popular Driver by his peers.
+Although Park never won a race in 2004, he finished ninth in CTS driver points, and was voted Most Popular Driver by his peers.

-In 2005 Park won the Craftsman Truck Series American Racing Wheels 200, the second race of the season at California Speedway, and became the tenth driver to win a race in all three of NASCAR's top racing series (one of seven drivers to accomplish the feat in the 2005 season alone).
+In 2005, Park won the Craftsman Truck Series American Racing Wheels 200, the second race of the season at California Speedway, and became the tenth driver to win a race in all three of NASCAR's top racing series (one of seven drivers to accomplish the feat in the 2005 season alone).
 However, Park and the team struggled the rest of the season, and in October, right before the truck race in Martinsville, Park and Orleans Racing parted ways due to Dodge pulling support and money to many truck teams.

 2008–2010

-In 2008 Park signed with NDS Motorsports and drove the No. 35 Monte Carlo in all 13 of the NASCAR Camping World East Series events.
-He finished 9th in the standings with his best finish being second place at New Hampshire Motor Speedway.
+In 2008 Park signed with NDS Motorsports and drove the No. 35 Monte Carlo in all thirteen of the NASCAR Camping World East Series events.
+He finished ninth in the standings with his best finish being second place at New Hampshire Motor Speedway.

 In 2009 Park returned to race in the No. 35 Monte Carlo in the NASCAR Camping World East Series.
-He finished 5th in the point standings.
-Park made a single start in the Chevy for Corrie Stott Racing in the series, starting 31st and finishing 25th.
+He finished fifth in the point standings.
+Park made a single start in a Chevy for Corrie Stott Racing in the Camping World Truck Series, starting 31st and finishing 25th.
 On August 1, 2009, he won the Edge Hotel 150 at Adirondack International Speedway.
 It was his first East Series win since July 1, 1996 at Nazareth Speedway.

 In 2010 Park returned again to race in the East Series.
-Park also drove the numbers 46 and 41 Vandyk Baler Corp/ Bollegraaf Toyotas in the NASCAR Camping World Truck Series for Eddie Sharp Racing in 2010 for three races (two in the 41 and one in the 46), with a best finish of 18th at Chicagoland Speedway.
+Park also drove the numbers 46 and 41 Vandyk Baler Corp/ Bollegraaf Toyotas in the NASCAR Camping World Truck Series for Eddie Sharp Racing in 2010 for three races (two in the 41 and one in the 46), with a best finish of eighteenth at Chicagoland Speedway.

 Park returned to the Sprint Cup Series in July 2010, driving the No. 36 Chevrolet for Tommy Baldwin Racing.
 In his first Sprint Cup Series race in several years, Park started the Coke Zero 400 at Daytona from the 39th position, as qualifying was rained out.
-He went on to finish 13th and led one lap.
+He went on to finish thirteenth and led one lap.
 Park's fan-sponsored car was painted to honor Richie Evans, a nine-time NASCAR Modified champion who was killed in a racing accident shortly after winning his final championship in 1985.